MytkoEnko/helPES/README.md

 ### Installation
 1. Install tesseract-ocr
 2. Add tesseract-ocr executable to system PATH (see wiki for detailed steps)
-3. Download and extract archive with latest program version to a folder, enter it and run helPES.exe
+3. Download and extract the archive with the latest program version to a folder, enter it and run helPES.exe
-4. Windows can warn you of untrusted software producer, it is because program is generated from code above and does not have software producer's signature
+4. Windows can warn you of untrusted software producer, it is because the program is generated from code above and does not have software producer's signature
 ### Usage:
 1. Open helPES.exe make sure everything is "green" in **Checks section**:
-    - **Settings are ready** - each time you run program your PES settings file will be backed up and replaced by the one provided by this program.
+    - **Settings are ready** - each time you run the program your PES settings file will be backed up and replaced by the one provided by this program.
 When you done with the usage of program - press "Revert" button to revert to your original settings file
-    - **Game path** - it should automatically detect your PES2020.exe file, if it doesn't - please select manually using button.
+    - **Game path** - it should automatically detect your PES2020.exe file, if it doesn't - please select manually using the button.
     - **Tesseract version** - it will check if tesseract executable is in PATH and print it's version.
 If it's not - please fix it first.
 2. Configure **Settings**
     - **Send email** - if you select this and provide your email and sendgrid token - each time script completes it will send you an email with statistics, also when it fails - will take screenshot of game window, attach last 30 lines of detailed logs and send it to you.
-Use **Test email** button to send yourself a test mail and make sure everything is working fine.
+Use the **Test email** button to send yourself a test mail and make sure everything is working fine.
-    - **Run on azure vm** - this is only affects the way the machine is turned off after program is failed/completed.
+    - **Run on azure vm** - this only affects the way the machine is turned off after the program is failed/completed.
 If selected and all necessary information provided - instead of shutting down **deallcoate** call will be sent to Azure instance, so it will be correctly stopped and won't spend your funds.
     - **Use players of max cost** - is self explanatory, for any purpose only players of selected and below costs will be used.
     - **Skip scouts** - it will skip first n scouts when signing players.
 Use it if you have some 5-stars scouts you would like to keep.
-    - **Shutdown** - when program fails or completes it will shut down computer/VM with specified delay in minutes.
+    - **Shutdown** - when the program fails or completes it will shut down computer/VM with specified delay in minutes.
 To stop countdown or unset auto shutdown just deselect it at any time during program run.
 3. Actions - there is several checkboxes for selection, when selected press **Perform** button to start performing selected actions:
     - **Convert all players (Team 1/2)** will convert all players from selected squad (except bench players)
     - **Pupulate team (1/2)** will select new players of max cost (see Settings) for the selected squads